 The Moscow Exchange School's training project, the Money Makes Money podcast, was listened more than 1 million in 2021.
-The podcast is top rated futures contracts on liquefied gas and cement, whose prices are determined on UzRTSB's spot market, using technology of Moscow Exchange.

-in the Finance and Investment and Business categories on all key podcast platforms.
+The podcast is top rated in the Finance and Investment and Business categories on all key podcast platforms.
 This is a new educational programme format that combines education with entertainment.
 The aim of the project is to increase financial literacy of individuals interested in investments.
-The second series of the project came out in 2021.
+The second series of the project came